Balcombe railway station: History

 The original station was opened in July 1841 by the London and Brighton Railway, which became the London Brighton and South Coast Railway in 1846.
 The station was resited to its present position in 1848 or 1849.

 The station became part of the Southern Railway during the grouping of 1923.
 The station then passed on to the Southern Region of British Railways on nationalisation in 1948.
-When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Railways.
+When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.